PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 With a Non-Custodial wallet, like the PIVX Core wallet or MPW, you are the only one with access to your private keys, therefore, you also have complete control over your PIVX.

-In contrast, a custodial wallet is a wallet where the third-party has complete control over your private keys and therefore, your PIVX.
+In contrast, a custodial wallet is a wallet where the third-party (someone else) has complete control over your private keys and therefore, your PIVX.
+Centralized Exchanges are custodial.
+It is best practice to withdraw your PIVs from the exchange once your trades are completed and that you **_NEVER_** use an exchange as a long term wallet.
 [/faq]
 [/faqs]